opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/vpc_subnet_v1.md

 * `dns_list` - (Optional) Specifies the DNS server address list of a subnet.
 This field is required if you need to use more than two DNS servers.
 This parameter value is the superset of both DNS server address 1 and DNS server address 2.

+~>
+  Please note that primary DNS should be set to OTC-internal for managed services (e.g. CCE, CSS) to work.

 * `availability_zone` - (Optional) Identifies the availability zone (AZ) to which the subnet belongs.
 The value must be an existing AZ in the system.
 Changing this creates a new Subnet.

 * `ntp_addresses` - (Optional) Specifies the NTP server address configured for the subnet.